- Location: Knight Library, First Floor

 If searching for maps please visit the Map guides: https://library.uoregon.edu/map-library

-Reference service: Librarians are available to assist with research questions in person*, via e-mail, or by telephone* *(due to COVID these options not currently available)
+Reference service: Librarians are available to assist with research questions in person by appointment and via e-mail.

 Course-related instruction: Librarians support University instructors with relevant course-related classroom lectures, library tours, bibliographies, and group project consultation.
 Arrangements for such activities should be made at least two weeks in advance.
 Faculty and GTFs should contact the appropriate librarian to arrange for instruction.

-Statistical support: The department is one of the four "coordinating agencies" of Oregon's State Data Center, affiliated with the U.S. Bureau of the Census.
-In that capacity, the department provides assistance to the University and the wider Oregon community in locating, retrieving, using, and interpreting available statistical data from governmental sources.
+Statistical support: The UO Libraries is one of the four "coordinating agencies" of Oregon's State Data Center, affiliated with the U.S. Bureau of the Census.
+In that capacity, the we provides assistance to the University and the wider Oregon community in locating, retrieving, using, and interpreting available statistical data from governmental sources.

 Patent searching: Useful resources include the U.S. Patent and Trademark Office's patent databases and trademark databases, and the Official Gazettes of the US PTO.
 We can make no guarantees as to the completeness or accuracy of any search performed with our assistance.